 Students are randomized to get some tutoring vs another type of tutoring (Tutoring A vs Tutoring B).
 Randomization happens at the student level.
 However, tutoring is administered in groups by tutors who have different skills that’s aligned with each type of tutoring.
 Ten tutors with advanced skills will be administering Tutoring A and 7 different tutors with not as advanced skills will be administering Tutoring B. Each tutor under condition A or B will be teaching say 20 students.
 The point of the study is to compare students’ performance for students who receive Tutoring A vs B.

 Even though students are individually randomized, this is not a simple individually randomized test because students are nested in tutors and receive treatment in clusters.
+Students taught by the same tutors will tend to have similar outcomes (e.g., scores on a test) than students taught by different tutors.

 Independence Assumption

 Tutors are assigned based on availability/ location.
-Then the groups will be even more different’
+Then the groups will be even more different.

 Treatment differences